gustavofpereira/aula-insta/README.md

 ## :globe_with_meridians: Deploying

-Heroku was used to publish this site, and you can see it by click on the link below:
+Heroku was used to publish this site, and you can see it clicking on the link below:

   - [https://instagram-class.herokuapp.com](https://instagram-class.herokuapp.com)